Greater Western Sydney Giants: Song

 The club song "There's a Big Big Sound" was written and produced by Harry Angus of the Australian band The Cat Empire.
 Intended as a throwback to traditional football songs, it has "won rave reviews from neutral fans" while also being compared to Soviet propaganda due to its brassy, marching-band style.
 The song became an Internet meme in 2019 when the Giants made it to that year's Grand Final.
-The phrase "the Big Big Sound" has since become an informal nickname for the club among fans.
+The phrase "the Big Big Sound" has since become an informal nickname for the club.

 Rivalries

 Sydney Swans

-The GWS Giants's entry to the AFL in 2012 resulted in the formation of the Sydney Derby/Battle of the Bridge with their rivalry with the Sydney Swans, between the two Sydney based Australian Football League (AFL) clubs with the Giants competing against their cross-city rivals twice every season.
+The GWS Giants's entry to the AFL in 2012 resulted in the formation of the Sydney Derby/Battle of the Bridge with their rivalry with Sydney Swans, between the two Sydney based AFL clubs.
 The best performed player from every derby match is awarded the Brett Kirk Medal.

 Initially, the rivalry was a one-sided affair in favour of the Swans, who won 8 of the first 9 derbies.
-However, it has become more competitive in recent years, with the Giants winning 5 of the 7 most recent derbies.
-The Giants have played the Swans four times in finals matches, winning three out of the four.
+Following that, the Giants made the series much more even, winning 6 out of the next 9 derbies.
+As of 2025, the derby record stands at 20-11 in the Swan's favour.
+The Sydney Derby has been played 4 times in the finals, with the Giants winning 3 out of 4 meetings.